 But don’t let these hold you back, you can get pretty creative with different combinations!

-Chicken and Gravy Storage
+How to store this Chicken and Gravy Recipe

 Properly storing chicken and gravy is essential for maintaining their freshness and flavor.
 Let your chicken and gravy cool to room temperature.
 Within 2 hours of cooking, place the chicken and gravy in an airtight container and place in the refrigerator.
 The chicken and gravy will stay good in the refrigerator and should be consumed within 3-4 days.
 When reheating gravy, be sure to bring it to a rolling boil to ensure that any potential bacteria have been eliminated.
 To extend the shelf life of both chicken and gravy, consider using vacuum sealing, which removes the air and creates a tight seal to keep the food fresh for longer.